econst/ConPan/README.md

 ![alt text](https://raw.githubusercontent.com/neglectos/ConPan/master/analysis/Figure_1.png)

 ### From Python
 ConPan can be embedded in your Python scripts.
-Again, the effort of using it is minimum.
+Again, the effort of using it is minimal.

 ```
 #! /usr/bin/env python3